Bhaskar-JR/Bhaskar-JR.github.io/Pages/SQL/Recursive CTE/Flight Routes/Flight Routes using Recursive CTE_DeepDive.md

 # First Iteration

+The first iteration will take the output of the base query as the input and generate row entries.

 ```sql
 WITH RECURSIVE FlightRoutes AS (
 SELECT FlightID, Origin, Destination, CAST(CONCAT(Origin,',',Destination) AS CHAR(100)) As Route, 1 as Step